-Schulte-Althoff, Matthias, Gene Moo Lee, Hannes Rothe, Robert Kauffman, Daniel Fuerstenau.
-“Does Higher Scaling Intensity Fuel AI Start-up Firm Growth?”.
+Schulte-Althoff, Matthias, Daniel Fuerstenau, Gene Moo Lee, Hannes Rothe, Robert Kauffman.
+“What Fuels Growth?
+A Comparative Analysis of the Scaling Intensity of AI Start-ups”.
 Working Paper.
 [ResearchGate]

 - Previous title: “A Scaling Perspective on AI startup”

 - Presented at HICSS 2021 (SITES mini-track), Copenhagen Business School 2021, FU Berlin 2021, University of Cologne 2021, University of Bremen 2021, Humboldt Institute for Internet and Society 2021, WITS 2022

 We examine how firm revenue scales with labor for revenue-per-employee (RPE) and is moderated by firm-level AI investment.
 We compare AI start-ups, in which AI provides a competitive advantage, with digital platforms and service start-ups.
 We use propensity score matching to explain the scaling of start-ups and find evidence for sublinear scaling intensity for revenue as a function of labor.
 Our study suggests similar scaling intensities between AI and service start-ups, while platform start-ups produce higher scaling intensities.
 We show that an increase in employee counts is associated with major revenue increases for platform start-ups, while increases were modest for service and AI start-ups.